openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 ## Backward compatibility

-This adds a new section which cannot meaningfully be converted to any existing sections.
+This proposal adds a new section which does not affect backwards compatibility.
+While in practice we intend for the GNNCharges section to become the new default charge method in our future flagship force fields, we do not propose that existing force fields with the ToolkitAM1BCC section be assumed to be compatible with/automatically upgrade-able to GNNCharges sections.

 ## Detailed description